IM999MaxGood/IM999MaxBonum-with-vs-asp-core-Original/README.md

 # Multi language cms with ASP.NET core MVC ver 2.2.1

-IM999MaxBonum-with-vs-asp-core-Original is a **old** source of project and a little **UPDATE**.
+IM999MaxBonum-with-vs-asp-core-Original is a **OLD** source of project and a little **UPDATE**.
 It is a multi language cms write with ASP.Net core MVC ver 2.2.1.

 >[!WARNING]
 >I tested it a little